 A study of the Wisdom Movement in Israel, as seen in the books of Job, Proverbs, Ecclesiastes, Sirach, Song of Songs, the Wisdom of Solomon, and the Wisdom psalms.
 The focus is on the relevance of these texts to people's lives today.

-TH 374 The Prophets: Spokespersons for God
+TH 374 The Prophets: Then and Now